antronerds/r2-tutorials/docs/One_Gene_View.md

 Step 8: Selecting subsets
 ---------------

-To generate a graph of a subgroup of samples, use the 'Subset track' pulldown from the 'sample filter' section in the "Asjustable settings" panel to select a specific group.
+To generate a graph of a subgroup of samples, use the 'Subset track' dropwown from the 'sample filter' section in the "Adjustable settings" panel to select a specific group.

-In the neuroblastoma field it is well known that the MYCN expression is strongly correlated with the INSS stage 4, but maybe you are also interested in the mycn expression for the lower risk stages.
+In the neuroblastoma field it is well known that the MYCN expression is strongly correlated with the INSS stage 4, but maybe you are also interested in the MYCN expression for the lower risk stages.

 Go to the "Adjustable settings" panel and select in the pull down the INSS stage.
 In the popup window select the lower risk stages st1, st2, st3 and st4s and click "OK" (**Figure 14**).
 Back in the "Adjustable settings" panel click on the Submit button.
 These selections can be repeated a couple of times to build your ultimate selection.